eliassona/mylisp/README.md

 1
 ```

-;define a function
+Define a function
 ```clojure
 (evl (def a-fn (fn [x] (+ x 1)))) nil
 ```

+Call the function
 ```clojure
 (evl (a-fn 1))
 2
 ```

-;let is implemented as a macro using lambda
+let is implemented as a macro using lambda
 ```clojure
 (evl
   (let [a 1
         b 2]
  (+ a b)))
 3
 ```